 The Master of Arts in Teaching program enables candidates to pursue coursework for a master's degree in conjunction with a teaching credential.
-The program is 30 units and is offered at the Calabasas, Irvine, and West Los Angeles Graduate Campuses.
+The program is 30 units and is offered in a hybrid modality with in-person classes and activities located at the Calabasas, Irvine, and West Los Angeles Graduate Campuses.
 Not all courses will be offered at every campus each term.
 Pepperdine University's program reflects State Senate Bill 2042 that grants a California SB 2042 multiple subject or single subject preliminary credential.
 Further information is available at ctc.ca.gov (California Commission on Teacher Credentialing).
 Candidates enrolled in the SB 2042 teacher preparation program (admitted Fall 2003 or after) must complete all coursework in residence.
 Submission of the Teacher Performance Assessment (edTPA) is a program requirement.
 No waiver or transfer credits will be allowed.